 As people age, it is common to turn to a caretaker for assistance.
-Married older couples are often able to care for each other without having to worry about cost, but a single elderly individual would have to pay for help inside or outside of the home.
+Married older couples are often able to care for each other without having to worry about cost, but a single elderly individual would have to pay for help inside or outside the home.
 With a limited budget, quality care may be hard to find.

 While issues such as child support or custody (parental responsibility) are not a concern in gray divorce, there are still family matters that have to be dealt with.
 Children of any age, even in adulthood, can find it devastating when their parents divorce.
-An older couple must be prepared for the anger and disappointment that their divorce may cause within their family.
+An older couple must be prepared for the anger and disappointment that their senior citizen divorce may cause within their family.
 Children and grandchildren will likely need time to adjust to the new situation.

-Couples who provide financial support for their adult children or their elderly parents may also have to decide whether or not it is wise to continue this support on a reduced income, especially if the ability to cover personal finances is problematic.
+Couples who provide financial support for their adult children or their elderly parents may also have to decide whether it is wise to continue this support on a reduced income, especially if the ability to cover personal finances is problematic.

 Mediation and Divorce in Older Couples